 and that’s when God put Adam to sleep and created Eve out of one of the man’s ribs.

 What does this encounter tell me?

 We were never created for isolation- from each other or from God.

 The whole reason God made each and every one of us is so that he could love us.

 Isn’t that beautiful?

-He also made us to love and be loved by others.
+He also made us to love and be loved.

 So why would I ever purposely try to go against this simple, most important wish God has for me?

 Recently, my boyfriend and I had to the opportunity to visit Nicaragua for a week over the course of spring break and stay with two pastors and their family.